TransparencyInternationalLithuania/parasykjiems.lt/readme.txt

 sudo -u parasykjiems python manage.py run_gunicorn 127.0.0.1:1234 --daemon

 # to kill a running gunicorn instance
 ps ax | grep manage.py
+# or if "setproctitle" python egg is installed (http://pypi.python.org/pypi/setproctitle/1.1.2)
+ps ax | grep gunicorn
 sudo kill (process number)

-# after running thse four commands you should have your database ready. just call manage.py runserver and use browser :)

 5. Help and bug fixes
 If you have any problems setting up the project, or get unexpected exsceptions, dont hesistate to report everything at http://bitbucket.org/dariusdamalakas/parasykjiems